All Episodes

 And I pointed out all this economic news is going on.

-He's making a speech about Iraq, and nobody cares about Iraq right now because we're winning.
+He's making a speech about Iraq and nobody cares about Iraq right now because we're winning.

-The drive-bys are not reporting how well we're doing in Iraq, therefore he doesn't know how well we're doing, so he comes off as a know-nothing.
+The drive-bys are not reporting how well we're doing in Iraq.

 I wouldn't say it's gotten to the point yet of destroying him, but he's in deep doo-doo out there.

-Everybody knows that's paying attention that Iraq is doing well, the surge is working well, and Bush is talking about accelerating the troop withdrawal.
+The surge is working well, and Bush is talking about accelerating the troop withdrawal.

 There's Obama giving a speech about Iraq as though it's 18 months ago.

-He's got obviously nobody in his staff reads the papers.
+Obviously, nobody in his staff reads the papers.

-I pointed out that the only people that get mad uh over cartoons, stupid cartoons, is Muslims, radical Muslims, are the only one and here's here's Obama out there, fresh off a cover cartoon, alluding to him satirically as a Muslim, and his wife is a terrorist, and he getting upset about it.
+And here's Obama out there, fresh off a cover cartoon, alluding to him satirically as a Muslim, and his wife is a terrorist, and he getting upset about it.

 He's still upset about it.